 Thinking about a move to Gainesville but worried you will have to choose between daily convenience and real access to nature?
-That is exactly why so many relocators take a closer look at Millhopper.
-If you want a wooded Northwest Gainesville setting, established homes, and a practical path to major employers like UF and UF Health, this area stands out for good reason.
+That is exactly why so many who relocate to Gainesville take a closer look at the Millhopper area.
+If you want a wooded Northwest Gainesville setting, established homes, and a practical path to major employers like UF, UF Health, and biotech and tech companies in the Progress Park section of Alachua, this area stands out for good reason.
 Let’s dive in.

 Why Millhopper Feels Different

-Millhopper is best understood as the Northwest Gainesville corridor centered on Millhopper Road and NW 53rd Avenue.
+Millhopper is best understood as the Northwest Gainesville corridor centered on Millhopper Road/NW 53rd Avenue.
 What sets it apart is how clearly the area’s identity is tied to trees, trails, and a quieter road pattern rather than a typical commercial strip.

 One key reason is that Millhopper Road has been treated as a scenic road by Alachua County since 1980.
 That designation helps explain why the corridor often feels shaded, established, and visually distinct from other parts of town.